TW-Maverick/Radar-signal-processing/README.md

 ## Radar Signal Processing (2023H2)
-### UHF Radar Echo Analysis using the Chungli UHF Radar Station
+### VHF Radar Echo Analysis using the Chungli VHF Radar Station
-This project utilizes the ST Array Antenna at the Chungli UHF Radar Station, operating in a monostatic radar configuration, to analyze received echo signals.
+This project utilizes the ST Array Antenna at the Chungli VHF Radar Station, operating in a monostatic radar configuration, to analyze received echo signals.
 The data processing pipeline is as follows:

 1. IQ Signal Extraction:
 When the raw radar signal enters the mixer, it generates in-phase (I) and quadrature (Q) channel signals.